protyay/Covid19Tracker/README.md

-# JSProjects
+# Covid19 Tracker for India
-A list of small projects created as part of completion of Modern Javascript course by Brad Traversy
+A small dashboard for monitoring of the situation of Covid19 affected people in India.